 - 20 Dec 2023

-- 7 Minutes to read
+- 6 Minutes to read

 Automatically schedule Google Calendar events from Airtable

 - Updated on 20 Dec 2023

-- 7 Minutes to read
+- 6 Minutes to read

-In order to build this automation, you’ll need a couple of ingredients.
+To build this automation, you’ll need a couple of ingredients.
 First, you’ll need an Airtable account and a Google Calendar account.
 You’ll also need to have an Airtable base in which you’re organizing the events that you’d like to schedule.
 In this example, we’ll use a simple applicant tracking system (shown below) that a recruiting team is using to schedule interview sessions.